 Report in Support of:

 Fighting Against Forced Labour and Child Labour in Supply Chains Act

+2024

 EGLINTON CROSSTOWN LRT PROJECT

-© 2016 Crosslinx Transit Solutions

-This document is licensed to Crosslinx Transit Solutions and cannot be used, reproduced, published and/or revealed without prior written authorization.

-November 29, 2024

-Fighting Against Forced Labour and Child Labour in Supply Chains Act EGLINTON CROSSTOWN LRT PROJECT 00 November 29, 2024 Owner: Contracts and Legal 1.0 Introductions Modern slavery, which includes forced labour and child labour, remains a pervasive and pressing challenge in today's global economy.
+Fighting Against Forced Labour and Child Labour in Supply Chains Act EGLINTON CROSSTOWN LRT PROJECT 00 June 19, 2025 Owner: Contracts and Legal 1.0 Introductions Modern slavery, which includes forced labour and child labour, remains a pervasive and pressing challenge in today's global economy.
 These grave human rights abuses affect millions of individuals worldwide, often remaining hidden within complex supply chains.
 At Crosslinx Transit Solutions Constructors ("CTSC"), we recognize our obligation and the role that we can play to combat these injustices and ensure that our business operations and partnerships uphold the highest ethical standards.
 We are dedicated to eradicating modern slavery and committed to fostering a transparent, fair, and humane environment for all workers.
-This report is issued by CTSC in accordance with Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") for its most recent financial year ended on December 31, 2023.
-2.0 Structure, Activities and Supply Chains CTSC is the general partnership organized under the laws of Alberta consisting of Aecon Infrastructure Management Inc., Dragados Canada Inc., EllisDon Civil Ltd. and AtkinsRéalis Construction (Pacific) Inc. (formerly SNC-Lavalin Constructors (Pacific) Inc.), responsible for the design-build portion of the Eglinton Crosstown Light Rail Transit in Toronto, Canada (the "Project").
+This report is issued by CTSC in accordance with Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") for its most recent financial year ended on December 31, 2024.
+2.0 Structure, Activities and Supply Chains CTSC is the general partnership organized under the laws of Alberta consisting of Aecon Infrastructure Management Inc., Flatiron Dragados Canada Inc. (formerly Dragados Canada Inc.), EllisDon Civil Ltd. and AtkinsRéalis Construction (Pacific) Inc. (formerly SNC-Lavalin Constructors (Pacific) Inc.), responsible for the design-build portion of the Eglinton Crosstown Light Rail Transit in Toronto, Canada (the "Project").
 CTSC is a subcontractor of Crosslinx Transit Solutions General Partnership ("CTS GP"), a general partnership organized under the laws of British Columbia.
 The Project was awarded to CTS GP by Metrolinx and Infrastructure Ontario in July 2015 and the design and construction scope was subcontracted to CTSC at the same time.
 The Project encompassed the design, construction, and financing of an integrated transit system, including 25 stations and stops, tracks, signals, communications system, and the construction of a maintenance and storage facility.
 Its operations involve a range of activities, including construction, electrical and mechanical installations, heavy equipment logistics, and related services.
 Although the Project was initially scheduled for completion in 2021, it was delayed and is now nearing completion.
-Consequently, CTSC's procurement activities for the fiscal year ending December 31, 2023 primarily involved the indirect procurement of labour through its subcontractors, with a significantly smaller portion relating to the procurement of materials.
+Consequently, CTSC's procurement activities for the fiscal year ending December 31, 2024 primarily involved the indirect procurement of labour through its subcontractors, with a significantly smaller portion relating to the procurement of materials.
 CTSC's procurement activities included services essential to its operations, including infrastructure and construction, electrical and mechanical installations, heavy equipment logistics, steel and metal works, security, fire safety, construction materials and technology-related services.
-In 2023, over 99% of CTSC's contract cost payments were made to individuals, entities related to CTSC or entities that operated in countries with a Global Slavery Index 2023 vulnerability score of 25% or lower, indicating a relatively low risk of forced or child labour.
+In 2024, over 99% of CTSC's contract cost payments were made to individuals, entities related to CTSC or entities that operated in countries with a Global Slavery Index 2024 vulnerability score of 25% or lower, indicating a relatively low risk of forced or child labour.
 These countries, including Canada, the United States, United Kingdom, Finland, Switzerland and Spain, are considered low-risk due to their robust legal protections and employment standards.
 3.0 Policies Relating to Forced and Child Labour CTSC is dedicated to safeguarding the health and safety of all individuals involved in its operations.
-To uphold this commitment, we maintain a Code of Ethics & Business Conduct (the "Code") that outlines the standards and expectations for ethical behavior and responsible practices.
-The Code ensures that CTSC, along with all its
+To uphold this commitment, we maintain a Code of Ethics & Business Conduct (the "Code") that outlines the standards